tejuscs/ADBD-Labs/atp-data-pump-migration/atp-data-pump-migration.md

 Here, we will use a local SQL Developer to demonstrate the steps needed to set up object store credentials.

-- Once connected to your autonomous database as user 'admin', run the following pl/sql procedure, replacing username and password with your own cloud credentials.
+- Once connected to your Autonomous AI Database as user 'admin', run the following pl/sql procedure, replacing username and password with your own cloud credentials.

     ```
     <copy>